-In certain circumstances, a specific tax rate (100 or 50 per cent) applies to hidden earnings and insufficiently documented expenses made by companies and not-for-profit organisations ('hidden fees') (Articles 219, 225, 246 and 247 CIR1992).
+In certain circumstances, a specific tax rate (100 or 50 per cent) applies to hidden earnings and insufficiently documented expenses made by companies and not-for-profit organisations ('hidden fees') (Articles 219, 225, 246 and 247 CIR92).

-Any understatement of income tax may also give rise to administrative fines of up to $\leq 1,250$.
-A fine of $\leq 12,500$ applies in case of bad faith or wilful conduct and the same amount may be doubled if the taxpayer reoffends.
-Infringements to reporting obligations related to transfer pricing may trigger a penalty from $\leq 1,250$ to $\leq 25,000$.
-A flat penalty of $\leq 6,250$ applies if the taxpayer omits to report information relating to the 'Cayman Tax'.
-Infringements to the reporting obligations provided by DAC6 may give rise to administrative fines from $\leq 5,000$ to $\leq 100,000$ (Article 445 CIR1992).
+Any understatement of income tax may also give rise to administrative fines of up to €1,250.
+A fine of €12,500 applies in case of bad faith or wilful attempt to evade tax and the same amount may be doubled if the taxpayer reoffends.
+Infringements to reporting obligations related to transfer pricing may trigger a penalty from €1,250 to €25,000.
+A flat penalty of €6,250 applies if the taxpayer omits to report information relating to the 'Cayman Tax'.
+Infringements to the reporting obligations provided by DAC6 may give rise to administrative fines from €5,000 to €100,000 (Article 445 CIR92).

-ii Criminal penalties
+Criminal penalties

 In addition to administrative penalties, the law provides for criminal penalties, which are applied by the courts.
-Besides imprisonment, a taxpayer who has committed fraud or forgery may be sentenced to a fine of up to €4 million (Articles 449, 450 and 457 CIR1992).-^[59]
+Besides imprisonment, a taxpayer who has committed fraud or forgery may be sentenced to a fine of up to €4 million (Articles 449, 450 and 457 CIR92).

-The tax authorities may bring civil actions before criminal judges to obtain the payment of outstanding taxes (Article 300 CIR1992).
+The tax authorities may bring civil actions before criminal judges to obtain the payment of outstanding taxes (Article 300 CIR92).
 If the Public Prosecutor prosecutes a tax offence before the criminal judge, the latter has jurisdiction to decide on the civil aspects of the case (and a procedure commenced before a tax court ends) even if the criminal prosecutions are dismissed (Article 4 bis of the Preliminary Title of the Criminal Procedure Code).